Lai Pin-yu: Political career

 Lai entered politics in September 2019 when she became a Democratic Progressive Party candidate for the Legislative Yuan in the 2020 Taiwanese legislative election.
 As a cosplayer, Lai was seen dressed up as Asuka Langley Soryu from the Japanese Neon Genesis Evangelion anime franchise and Sailor Mars from the Sailor Moon franchise in her campaign advertisement.
 On 11 January 2020, Lai won the election to become the member of Legislative Yuan representing New Taipei City Constituency XII.
 She was the youngest member of the 10th Legislative Yuan.
 Similarly, in 2022, Lai cosplayed as Yor Forger from Spy × Family.
-Lai ran for reelection in 2024, losing to Liao Hsien-hsiang.
+Lai ran for re-election in 2024, losing against Liao Hsien-hsiang.